Florida Preparatory Academy: Student body

-In 2019, there were 100 students.
-Day students were admitted in the 1980s and comprised one third of the student body.
-About one third are international and come from 22 countries.
-Girls were first admitted in 2005.
+In 2023, there were 130 students.
+Day students were admitted in the 1980s and comprised 50% of the student body.
+Boarding students are from across the USA and beyond and represent 22 different countries.

 Boarding students live with one or two other roommates, depending on the size of the room.
 Each room has beds, desks, swivel chairs, and wall lockers.
 Students are allowed to have a footlocker for additional storage.
 Boarding students arise at 7:15 a.m.
 They have breakfast at the dining hall until 8:00.
 All dormitories are inspected in the morning to ensure cleanliness.
 Day students must be on campus by 8:15 to attend class at 8:30 a.m.
 Students wear branded polo shirts and shorts or slacks.
 Various opportunities occur during the school year to wear personal clothing, and students may wear their own clothing when leaving campus on the weekend for outings.